vivainio/weaseltree/README.md

 weaseltree up
 ```

 This copies all modified, added, and untracked files to the Windows worktree.
-Useful for previewing changes in a Windows IDE before committing.
+Useful when you need Windows tools to see uncommitted changes.

 ### Push